What happens to your salary if you take time off work in Japan? Introducing the systems and allowances you can use

 What happens if I take time off due to work-related illness or injury?

-Workers' Accident Compensation Insurance is a system that provides financial compensation to workers and their families in the event of work-related illness or injury.
+worker accident insurance is a system that provides financial compensation to workers and their families in the event of illness or injury due to work.

 In addition, the following compensation will be provided:

-Workers' accident compensation insurance premiums are paid by the employer (company).
+worker accident insurance The fee is borne by the employer (company).

-If you are forced to take time off work due to work-related illness or injury, JAC has a compensation system for Specified Skilled Worker (i) in the construction sector.
+If you take a break from work due to a work-related illness or injury, JAC has a compensation scheme for Specified Skilled Worker (i) in the construction sector.

-Click here for information on JAC's compensation system
+Click here for information about JAC's compensation system

 Summary: Whether or not you receive pay when you take time off work depends on the type of leave you take.

-If you take time off work due to illness or injury, you will still be paid if you are on paid leave.
+If you take time off work due to illness or injury, you will still be paid once paid leave is applied.

-If you use paid leave, you do not need to tell your employer why.
+If you want to use paid time off, you don't need to tell the company why.

-Sickness and injury benefits are paid out at two-thirds of your salary if you meet certain conditions and are unable to work due to an unworkable illness or injury.
+Injury and illness allowance is paid two-thirds of your salary if you meet the conditions when you are unable to work due to illness or injury outside of work.

-In this way, Japan has a system in place that guarantees wages even if you are unable to work.
+In this way, Japan has a system in place that guarantees salary if you are unable to work.

-If you get sick or injured, please take some time to rest and don't worry about your salary.
+If you get sick or injured, don't worry about your salary and take a good rest.

 About us, JAC